meshcloud/terraform-gcp-meshplatform/README.md

 - [Terraform installed](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 - [gcloud installed](https://cloud.google.com/sdk/docs/install)

+Additionally, after the module has run, one of the Service Accounts needs to be granted a role in the Admin Console (Workspace).
+This can only be done by Super Administrators.

 ## Module Structure

 For an overview of the module structure, refer to [generated terraform docs](./TERRAFORM_DOCS.md)